helloworldtin/c/README.md

 - increment operator.
   - (++i or i++) and (--i or i--)

-## Types of Statements.
-- Selection Statement: if and switch statement.
-- Iteration Statement: while,for,do.
-- Jump Statements: return,break,continue,goto.
-- Compound Statement: function group of statements.
-- Null Statement: Perform no action.

 ## Relation Operator
 - <,>,<=,>=
 - Less precedence than arithmetic operator. (left associative)